 You won’t be able to use it at all once it is a SORN – and you could face a fine of up to £2,500 for driving a SORN vehicle.

-If you want to reduce the amount you’re paying in car insurance premiums, you should compare car insurance prices.
+If you want to reduce the amount you’re paying in car insurance, you should compare car insurance prices.

-There are also steps you can to reduce your car insurance costs.
+There are also steps you can take to reduce your car insurance costs.

-You might be able to save more than you expect on your annual premiums.
+You might be able to save more than you expect on your overall costs and not need to SORN your car.